foodcoopshop/foodcoopshop.github.io/en/manufacturers.md

 **Delivery break**

-Since version 1.5, the delivery break (before v1.5 "vacation mode") can be specified as a period.
+The delivery break can be specified as a period.
 The products are automatically deactivated and reactivated, and the manufacturer also displays the period of the delivery break.

 **Important**: Manufacturers must specify in which period **may not be** ordered.
 Example: If delivery is not possible on Friday, 18.11.2017, the period must be 08.11.2017 (Wednesday) to 14.11.2017 (Tuesday).
 This is the period in which orders for Friday 18.11.2017 will be collected.